(For PROJECT INDIA, by: Terry Ivy)

 - Video Outreach – In some instances, when a TV and video player can be found, we use videos which have been recorded at our conferences.
 We are seeing people come to the Lord from watching these video messages.

 Through these various outreach and evangelistic methods we are seeing great success.
 The type of outreach meeting will vary depending upon the availability of other PI team members to help the local church planter.
-An example of the success is that from December of 2011 through March of 2013 we have planted 43 churches in previously unreached villages with over 4,400 souls surrendering to Christ.
+An example of the success is that since December of 2011 we have planted 189 churches in previously unreached villages with over 40,000 souls surrendering to Christ.

 IV.
 Gospel Presentation